 Women who experience post-disaster IPV are more likely to report sleep and appetite dysregulation, low self-esteem and suicidal ideation [6].
-Women who reported IPV post-Katrina were 10.4 times more likely to report a major depressive disorder [5], but it is difficult to distinguish which mental health problems are related to IPV or the natural disaster itself.
-One study found that women who reported IPV were 25% more likely to report being affected by the hurricane and flood compared to those women who did not, possibly affecting their overall coping strategies when competing with others for services in the aftermath of the floods [8].
+Women who reported IPV post Katrina were 10.4 times more likely to report a major depressive disorder [5], but it is difficult to distinguish which mental health problems are related to IPV or to the natural disaster itself.
+One study found that women who reported IPV were 25% more likely to report being affected by Hurricane Katrina and subsequent flooding compared to those women who did not, possibly affecting their overall coping strategies when competing with others for services in the aftermath of the floods [15].
 Quantitative findings show that women who are exposed to multiple hurricane-related stressors have an increased risk of physical IPV [7].
-Perpetrators may use disasters to exercise control, as previously separated women reporting men using different strategies to move in with them post-disaster [9, 12].
-Data from workers post-earthquake and tsunami in Japan reveal that perpetrators used disaster compensation payments for alcohol, gambling and affairs and asking their partners to wear a GPS [12].
+Perpetrators may use disasters to exercise control, as previously separated women reported men using different strategies to move in with them again, post-disaster [10, 17].
+Findings from an US study with post-partum women found that experiencing damage during Hurricane Katrina was associated with most conflict tactics, except for showing respect [14].
+Data from workers post-earthquake and tsunami in Japan reveal that perpetrators used disaster compensation payments for such things as alcohol, gambling and affairs and asking their partners to wear a GPS [17].